 - Our group is comprised of students and two adult advisors.

-- We meet every other Friday at lunch in Ms. Anderson's room (C224) and Sundays from 1:30 to 3:30pm at the East Bay Media Center.
+- We meet every other Wednesday at lunch in Ms. Villagran's room (C231) and on weeks when we don't have Wednesday meetings, Sundays from 1:00 to 3:00pm at the East Bay Media Center.